-The conclusions that we can extract analyzing these tables and figures are pointed out as follows:
+The conclusions that we can extract analyzing these tables and figures are as follows:

-- EUS models usually present an equal or better performance than the remaining methods, independently of the degree of imbalance of data. - The best performing under-sampling model over imbalance data sets is EBUS-MS-GM (Table 8). - EBUS-MS-GM is not the best model when we use imbalanced data sets with low IR, although it obtains good results.
-The NCL algorithm is the most appropriate to be used in this type of data sets (Figure 12), but when IR increases, it does not behave well.
-Hence, NCL is not appropriate to use over data sets with high IR. - The tendency of the EUS models follows an improving of the behaviour in classification when the data turns to a high degree of imbalance. - EBUS-MS-GM model is the most accurate when we deal with data sets with IR > 9.
-This fact is proved by observing Figure 13 in which it is significantly better than the remaining of the algorithms by using AUC measure. - An observable difference exists when measuring the behaviour of the classical and EUS methods between GM and AUC.
-For instance, with GM evaluation, the algorithm RUS and EBUS-MS-GM are significantly equivalent to the Holm's procedure.
+- EUS models usually present an equal or better performance than the remaining methods, independent of the degree of imbalance of data. - The best performing undersampling model over imbalance datasets is EBUS-MS-GM (Table 8). - EBUS-MS-GM is not the best model when we use imbalanced datasets with low IR, although it obtains good results.
+The NCL algorithm is the most appropriate to be used in this type of dataset (Figure 12), but when IR increases, it does not behave well.
+Hence, NCL is not appropriate to use over datasets with high IR. - The tendency of the EUS models follows an improvement of the behavior in classification when the data turn to a high degree of imbalance. - The EBUS-MS-GM model is the most accurate when we deal with datasets with IR > 9.
+This fact is proven by observing Figure 13 in which it is significantly better than the remaining algorithms by using the AUC measure. - An observable difference exists when measuring the behavior of the classical and EUS methods between GM and AUC.
+For instance, with GM evaluation, the algorithms RUS and EBUS-MS-GM are significantly equivalent to Holm's procedure.
 GM evaluates a trade-off between accuracy on positive and negative classes.
 RUS maintains all the positive examples and randomly selects a subset of negative instances.
 This subset of instances, although randomly selected, may become a good representative of the negative set of instances.
 On the other hand, AUC measures a trade-off between true positives and false positives, so it penalizes the misclassification of positive instances.
-As well as it is easy to obtain a random subset of instances that is accurate with respect to examples of the same class, it is not so easy to find a random subset of instances of a certain class that does not harm the classification of the opposite class.
-For this reason, RUS algorithm performs well when considering GM and not as well with AUC.
+Just as it is easy to obtain a random subset of instances that is accurate with respect to examples of the same class, it is not so easy to find a random subset of instances of a certain class that does not harm the classification of the opposite class.
+For this reason, the RUS algorithm performs well when considering GM and not as well with AUC. - Classical undersampling algorithms, such as NCL and TL, lose accuracy when IR becomes high.
+This is logical because of the fact that their intention is to preserve minority class instances as well as to not produce massive removal of majority class instances.

-- Classical under-sampling algorithms, such as NCL and TL, lose accuracy when IR becomes high.
-This is logical because of the fact that their intention is to preserve minority class instances as well as to not produce massive removing on majority class instances. - The model EBUS-MS-GM (in general EUS) can adapt to distinct situations of imbalance and it is not problem dependent.
+• The model EBUS-MS-GM (in general EUS) can adapt to distinct situations of imbalance and it is not problem dependent.